Local Network Access

 User Agents MAY allow certain IP address blocks' address space to be overridden through administrator or user configuration.
 This could prove useful to protect e.g. IPv6 intranets where most IP addresses are considered public per the algorithm above, by instead configuring user agents to treat the intranet as local.

 Note: Link-local IP addresses such as 169.254.0.0/16 are considered local, since such addresses can identify the same target for all devices on a network link.
-A previous version of this specification considered them to be loopback instead.
+A previous version of this specification considered them to be local instead.

 2.2.
 Local Network Request